 After we review each product, we prepare a short buying guide for you.
 This section includes your considerations and some time to pick the right mic from you.
 Keep reading and you may find the perfect budget-friendly USB mic from our list.

-Your computer’s perfect partner, Fifine USB Podcast, is ideal for recording vocals, podcasts, Skype calls, game streaming, and more.
+Your computer’s perfect partner, Fifine K669, is ideal for recording vocals, podcasts, Skype calls, game streaming, and more.

 This PC mic has a volume control knob (up, down and mute) to make easy control over the output volume of your sound.
 Made with metal, making it a sturdy and durable USB mic with an adjustable tripod desk stand.